 - Lead seminars and workshops at national and regional conferences.

-For more information, contact Ramona at email@example.com. or call 440-366-4930.
-Students will get all the benefits of membership and much more without having to pay a membership fee.
+For more information, contact Ramona at firstname.lastname@example.org or call 440-366-4930.
+Get all the benefits of membership without paying a membership fee.